 14. ACT Data Format (Output Data)

-With ACT Rules, it is important that data coming from different sources can be compared.
-By having a shared vocabulary, accessibility data that is produced by different auditors can be compared and, where necessary, aggregated.
-Therefore, every ACT Rule MUST express the output in a format that has all of the features described in the ACT Data Format.
+With ACT Rules, it is important that data coming from different rule implementations can be compared.
+This includes implementations in manual testing methodologies as well as automated testing tools.
+By having a shared vocabulary, accessibility data that is produced by different sources can be compared and, where necessary, aggregated.
+Therefore, every ACT Rule implementations MUST express the test results in a format that has all of the features described below.

 Rules are tested in two steps.
 Firstly, the applicability is used to find a list of Test Targets (elements, tags or other "components") within the web page or other test subject.
 Then each test target is tested to see if all of the expectations are true.
 This will give the outcome for each test target.
 For contextual information, the output data must also include test subject and the rule identifier.